codurance/site/_posts/2016-06-09-configuring-aws-for-lambda.md

   1. On the left menu, click 'Payment Methods'
     {% img /assets/img/custom/blog/2016-06-09-configuring-aws-lambda/aws-payment-2.png "" %}

-  1. Add a debit/credit card
+  1. Add a debit/credit card.
+This is very important, as you could go over the free tier and they would need to charge you.
+But with the levels of activity that we'll be using, you are included in the [free tier][lambda-pricing]
     {% img /assets/img/custom/blog/2016-06-09-configuring-aws-lambda/aws-payment-3.png "" %}

 ## Setting up your AWS account